On this page:

 Correcting errors in the Victorian Water Accounts

-In the event that an error is identified after an account has been published, the following process will apply:
+If an error is identified after an account has been published, the following process will apply:

 How we account for surface water

 Victoria’s river basin boundaries can be seen below.
-The flow of surface water (and data about the flow) generally aligns well with river basin boundaries, except where water is diverted from a waterway in one river basin and is then used in another.
+The flow of surface water (and data about the flow) generally aligns well with river basin boundaries, except where water is diverted from a waterway in one river basin and then used in another.

 Figure 1: Victorian river basins

 The Victorian Water Accounts use the river basins defined by the former Australian Water Resources Council (AWRC), except for the Murray basin.
-In the accounts the Murray basin includes the Upper Murray basin as defined by the AWRC and the areas in Victoria that are supplied from the Murray River downstream of Lake Hume.
+In the Accounts, the Murray basin includes the Upper Murray basin as defined by the AWRC and the areas in Victoria that are supplied from the Murray River downstream of Lake Hume.

-River basin local reports
+Surface water local reports

 Climate